Mukantwarivirginie/Quotes/README.md

 Virginie Mukantwari

-## description
+## Description

-to create quotes and  voted we using Angular
+To create quotes and  voted we  using Angular

 ## Technology used